ocadotechnology/newrelic-alerts-configurator/newrelic-alerts-configurator/README.md

 ### Alerts NRQL condition

-NRQL Condition creation/update/removal policy is described in [Condition management policy](#condition-management-policy)
+NRQL Condition creation/update/removal policy is described in [Condition and Channel management policy](#condition-and-channel-management-policy)

 To create NRQL condition for your alerts policy use simple builder: